HenrikSamuelsson/Introduction_to_Java_Programming/Chapter_13/Checkpoints_Ch_13.md

 The problem is that `clone()` is not visible when y shall be defined.

 Override `clone()` and make it public, and have the class `GeometricObject` implement `Java.lang.Cloneable` to fix this problem.

+## 13.27 ##
+One major advantage with interfaces is that a class can can only inherit from one superclass but it can extend multiple interfaces.

+Say that we have the interfaces:
+- AirConditioning
+- Light
+- Door
+- Lock
+- Radio
+- Speedometer

+Then assume that we have the classes House, Car, Bicycle.
+All these classes could then possible implement several of the above interfaces but likely not all.
+A Bicycle will for example probably have a lights and a lock but not a door.

+Interfaces makes it possibly to bind things that are less tightly bound to an Object.
+Things that can be applied in multiple different situations.